 The social projects of the German European School Manila are part of its mission and school program.
 The projects teach our students social competence and tolerance as well as the practical ability to plan and carry out projects thoughtfully.
 Every project is an exchange between people.
 Through working on such a project, our students learn to better understand the people of our host country.

 At the same time, it helps our partners to understand us better.
-Our actions are in harmony with the Foreign Cultural Policy of the Federal Republic of Germany, which explicitly welcomes the cultural and social exchange of German schools with the host country.
-Our self-image in social projects is therefore not primarily the role of the charitable helper, - after all we are not a development organisation – but the role of a partner, in conjunction with the Philippine reality of life.
-If, after all, after the successful completion of a project banners with the words "Thank you German Friends" are to be seen, as it was observed after the Typhoon Yolanda at the turn of the year 2013/14, we like to acknowledge this with appropriate modesty, but also nevertheless, with pleasure.
+Our actions follow the Foreign Cultural Policy of the Federal Republic of Germany, which explicitly welcomes the cultural and social exchange of German schools with the host country.
+We see ourselves therefore not primarily as a charitable helper, but as a partner, mutually learning within the Philippine realities of life.

 In addition to a lively exchange with our Filipino partners and engaging with the other culture, our students learn how to create meaningful projects.
 They get a little insight into the work of international organisations.
 Perhaps one or the other student choses a corresponding professional career.